 Housing costs in Redlands are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Redlands is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Redlands is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Redlands is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Redlands who work in office and administrative support (12.67%), healthcare (12.06%), and teaching (10.47%).
+There are especially a lot of people living in Redlands who work in office and administrative support (12.69%), healthcare (11.82%), and teaching (10.78%).

 Also of interest is that Redlands has more people living here who work in computers and math than 95% of the places in the US.

-The population of Redlands is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.57% of adults in Redlands have a bachelor's degree or even advanced degree.
+The education level of Redlands citizens is very high relative to the national average among all cities (21.84%): 37.53% of adults in Redlands have a bachelor's degree or even advanced degree.

-Redlands is a very ethnically-diverse city.
+Redlands is an extremely ethnically-diverse city.
 The people who call Redlands home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Redlands residents report their race to be White, followed by Asian.
 Redlands also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.96% of the city’s residents.
-Important ancestries of people in Redlands include English, Irish, Italian, and Dutch.
+People of Hispanic or Latino origin account for 29.24% of the city’s residents.
+Important ancestries of people in Redlands include English, Irish, Italian, and European.

 The most common language spoken in Redlands is English.
 Other important languages spoken here include Spanish and Tagalog.